Cyber Coverage Explained: Wrongful Collection of Data

 The first phase of the recovery process typically involves a third-party performing a forensic examination of the IT system.
 They want to paint a picture of exactly what happened within your environment, and the investigation will run smoother with coordination from a team of employees providing resources to the forensics experts.

-The goal here is to prevent further access or damage to your systems.
+The goal here is to prevent further access or damage to your systems through cyber risk reduction.
 With the help of insights from the forensic team, you can go beyond the basic preventative security methods (like changing passwords of admin accounts and disconnecting the environment) to pinpointing specific measures to decrease risk to your organization.

-Your cyber insurance provider can be your greatest advocate in responding to a cyber incident.
-But it’s important to know how to leverage their resources for maximum impact and to avoid common mistakes that can derail the incident response process.
+One of the primary benefits of cyber insurance is that your provider can be your greatest advocate in responding to a cyber incident.
+But it’s important to know how to leverage their resources for maximum impact and to avoid common mistakes that can derail your incident response services.
 Below are some quick best practices (dive in deeper here) for working with your carrier through an incident:

-Socialize the IRP among necessary staff and do training on how to recover from a cyber attack.
+Socialize the IRP among necessary staff and do training on how to recover from cyber attacks and security threats.
 When creating an IRP, make sure to document the who, when, and how of contacting your carrier — they can help if needed!

-Follow the instructions in your IRP on who will contact your carrier, and how.
+Follow the instructions and security measures in your IRP on who will contact your carrier, and how.
 Do so with safety in mind (don’t use email accounts that may be compromised).

 Tell your carrier what you know, but resist starting your own internal investigation.
 Your vendors have your best interests in mind.